alliwar/aircraft_risk/README.md

 ![Airplane](https://github.com/alliwar/aircraft_risk/blob/main/Aviation%20Images/unsplash_airplane.jpg?raw=true)

+<font size="+1">**Repository Contents**</font>

+Within our repository, you will find our final Jupyter Notebook titled "Final.ipynb".
+You will also find a pdf version of our Powerpoint presentation labeled "Aircraft_Recommendations.pdf".
+At the bottom of this README you will find a link to our interactive Tableau dashboard of our analysis.

 <font size="+1">**Business Understanding**</font>

 StellarSkies is an established US-based company seeking to enter the domestic flight industry utilizing both commercial and private aircraft.
 They have a large budget and are willing to allocate their funds to the planes that will make the best investments long-term.
 They requested that we identify planes that will allow them to travel across the United States with the lowest risk.